apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

   * logs: access to flat (non-nested) JSON log data in the logs directory and its subdirectories
   * views: a workspace for creating views

-The `dfs` definition includes format definitions.
+The `dfs` configuration includes format definitions.

     {
       "type": "file",